carmen0208/carmen0208.github.io/_posts/2019-09-25-why-method-is-not-first-class-object.markdown

 ---
 layout: post
-title:  "Why Methods are not first-class object in Ruby"
+title:  "Methods are not first-class object in Ruby"
 date:   2016-09-25 14:26:03 +0800
 tags: ruby programming
 ---